aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/010_hub_cluster_cleanup.md

  .
 :::

-Also set `workloads = false` to remove namespace application.

-To undeploy the webstore namespaces and workload from the hub-cluster, you can set `workload_webstore=false` on that cluster.
+To remove the webstore namespaces and workload from the hub-cluster, we will set `workload_webstore=false` and `workloads = false` on that cluster.

 ```bash
 sed -i "s/workload_webstore = true/workload_webstore = false/g" ~/environment/hub/main.tf